 10. Enjoy The Moment:

-Graduation is a major milestone for all of us- one that we want to remember for the rest of our lives.
+Graduating from college is a major milestone for all of us- one that we want to remember for the rest of our lives.
 Have fun and enjoy your big day.
 With a little planning, you can get all the hassles out of the way and celebrate the day with friends and family without much stress.

 Graduation is going to be a time for many lasts- last holidays, last exams, last time you study at the library and more.
 It is an emotional time with the transition into a new life and all that it entails.
 There will definitely be a lot of pressure on your mind with job search, accommodations and exams but – in the midst of all this remember to pause and enjoy the moment.
-Make a bucket list of your own- volunteer for the organization you always wanted to, visit your favorite hangout places for the last time, participate in your senior year traditions.
+Make a senior year bucket list of your own- volunteer for the organization you always wanted to, visit your favorite hangout places for the last time, participate in your senior year traditions.
 Above all, celebrate your achievements, you’ve worked hard to earn them.0